jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 I don't know how to adjust the UV mapping for the TopoSurface, but if it worked, you would see your satellite image in 3D.

-**Response:** Thanks to all for the replyies!
+**Response:** Thanks to all for the replies!
 It took some time to try out the proposed solution (accessing AppearanceElements is convoluted!), so that's why it took me this long to reply.

-In the end, though I had to work around some weird quirks with the API, adding the image as a texture to a topography through a material works great.
+In the end, though I had to work around some weird quirks with the API.

-Thanks again for the suggestion, I couldn't have made it work without it.
+Adding the image as a texture to a topography through a material works great.

-As mentioned, I ended up taking Revitalizer's suggested approach of creating a new material and setting its texture.
+I ended up taking Revitalizer's suggested approach of creating a new material and setting its texture.

 <pre class="code">
 &nbsp;&nbsp;Material&nbsp;<span style="color:#1f377f;">underlayMaterial</span>&nbsp;=&nbsp;Material.Create(
 &nbsp;&nbsp;&nbsp;&nbsp;revitDocument,&nbsp;materialName);
 </pre>

-To this material, I link a so-called AppearanceAsset:
+To this material, I link a so-called `AppearanceAsset`:

 <pre class="code">
 &nbsp;&nbsp;underlayMaterial.AppearanceAssetId&nbsp;=&nbsp;assetElement.Id;